mph-/lcapy/doc/schematics.rst

 .. image:: examples/schematics/parallel.png
    :width: 2cm

-Zig-zag wires can be drawn using the `line` attribute.
+Stepped wires can be drawn using the `line` attribute.
 For example:

 .. literalinclude:: examples/schematics/line1.sch